 - Eat less.
 To maintain your current weight — let alone lose excess pounds — you may need about 200 fewer calories a day during your 50s than you did during your 30s and 40s.
 To reduce calories without skimping on nutrition, pay attention to what you’re eating and drinking.
-If you are actively losing weight, be sure to have enough lean protein so you don’t risk losing more lean muscle mass.
-Choose more fruits, vegetables.
-Don’t skip meals, which may lead you to overeat later.
+If you’re actively losing weight, be sure to have enough lean protein so you don’t risk losing more lean muscle mass.
+Choose more fruits and vegetables.
+Also, don’t skip meals, as this may lead you to overeat later.

 - Consider Estrogen replacement.
-You may want to have a discussion with your gynecologist or primary care provider about whether estrogen replacement treatment (ERT) may be for you.
-There have been various studies that suggest postmenopausal women on ERT had lower values for AVF, waist circumference, a more favorable cholesterol, and a slightly reduced risk of Metabolic Syndrome when compared with women not on ERT.
+You may want to have a discussion with your gynecologist or primary care provider about whether estrogen replacement treatment (ERT) may be right for you.
+There have been various studies that suggest postmenopausal women on ERT had lower values for AVF, waist circumference, a more favorable cholesterol, and a slightly reduced risk of metabolic syndrome when compared with women not on ERT.
 These benefits may be more evident when started in the early years of menopause.

 - Seek support.
 Surround yourself with friends and loved ones who’ll support your efforts to eat a healthy diet and increase your physical activity.
 Better yet, team up and make the lifestyle changes together.
 We can also help at GreenLite.